 My daughter wants things her best friend has but I just can't afford them.
 How can I deal with her jealousy?

+Children can feel jealousy, just like adults can.
+Unfortunately, children don't always know how to handle these feelings of jealousy and may act out.
 It is tempting for a parent to shame or scold their child but this can make the situation even worse.
 Instead, parents need to teach their children how to effectively deal with feelings of jealousy, starting at a young age.

 How to teach your child to deal with jealousy effectively.
 Jealously is an emotion that people tend to feel right into adulthood so it is best to teach your child how to effectively deal with this emotion from an early age.
 Children can get jealous for a variety of reasons: a new sibling, lack of attention from parents, a new friend or partner enters the parent's life or even may be jealous in nature.
 Jealously can manifest itself in a broad range of naughty behaviors.
 If a child experiences sibling rivalry, he or she may become more aggressive when handling the new baby.
 Other symptoms are blatant naughty acts that they know will get your attention and will do them on purpose.
 Another way children may deal with jealously is to demonstrate excessive affection towards the object or person that cites the jealousy.
 All of these things are ways of coping with the jealous emotions a child may feel.
 There are some dos and don'ts of jealousy to help your child how to properly deal with their feelings.